AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Methodology

 \section{Methodology}

-In this section, we first formulate the definition of LLM hallucination discussed in our work.
-Then, we introduce our automatic dataset creation pipeline which focuses on prompting LLMs to produce ``hallucinatory references''.
+In this section, we first formulate the definition of LLM factuality hallucinations discussed in our work.
+Then, we introduce AutoHall, our automatic dataset creation pipeline which focuses on prompting LLMs to produce ``hallucinatory references''.
 Finally, based on our generated datasets, we further present one zero-resource, black-box approach to recognize hallucination.